ut-ras/RobotathonESP32/docs/_sections/_guide-FAQ/technical.md

 <!-- ## Why doesn’t anything show up when I try printing to the serial monitor? -->
 <!-- idk if this is actually na issue?? -->

+# How does the ESP-IDF build system work?

+This information is not required for the competition, but it can be good to know if you'd like to continue IoT develpoment with Espressif MCU's.

+Here is a link to their official documentation: [https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html#component-requirements](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html#component-requirements)